Finder makes money from featured partners, but editorial opinions are our own. Advertiser disclosure

 How to get a debt consolidation loan

-If you have good credit, an unsecured personal loan may be the simplest way to consolidate your debt.
-You could use a credit card or home equity loan, but credit cards can come with high rates.
-And to get a home equity loan, you need to have built up at least 20% of equity in your home.
+If you have good credit, an unsecured personal loan may be the easiest way to consolidate debt.
+You could use a credit card or home equity loan, but credit cards typically have higher rates, and home equity loans require owning a home with at least 20% equity.

 Here are five steps to getting a personal loan to consolidate your debt: